tier4/scenario_simulator_v2/docs/developer_guide/lane_pose_calculation/LanePoseCalculation.md

 The value of $S$ obtained in this case is the coordinate $S$ in the lane coordinate system.
 Next, the value of $s$ is substituted into the Catmull-Rom spline equation, and the tangent direction at that point is calculated.
 The Euler angle is calculated from the difference in orientation between the obtained tangent direction and Entity.

-!!! summary
-    - The calculation of the posture in the lane coordinate system involves two steps: first, filtering by "which lanes can be matched," and then "calculating the posture in the specific lane coordinate system.
-    - The parameter that most affects the matching results is the length of the horizontal bar.
-This length depends on the type of Entity and the timing of the calculation.